Long distance entanglement generation through coherent directed transport of Neutral atoms in unmodulated optical lattices: Time Scale

-{\em Time scale.--} The total time needed for bringing two atoms together from the distance $N$, let them interact to get entangled and then restore them back in their initial positions is $t_T=(N-2)t_h+t_I$.
+The total time needed for bringing two atoms together from a distance $N$, let them interact to get entangled and then restore them back in their initial positions is $t_T=(N-2)t_h+t_I$.
 By considering the values of $t_h$ and $t_I$ one reads $t_T=\frac{\pi(N-2)}{2J}+\frac{\pi U}{8J^2}$.
-This time scale is much faster than those from spin chains which scale as $\sim N U/4J^2$ \cite{bayat-gate,bloch-phase-shift}.
+This time scale is much faster than those from spin chains which scale as $\sim N U/4J^2$ \cite{bayat-gate,bloch-phase-shift}, as only one step during the process is governed by superexchange coupling $J_{ex}$ and the rest is controlled by $J$.
 To have some estimations for $t_T$ we take the parameters of a very recent experiment \cite{Bloch-AC-driving} where, $J/h\simeq 1.5$ KHz and $J_{ex}/h \simeq 250$ Hz (these give $U\simeq 25J$).
 For a distance of $N=100$, taking these values gives us $t_T\simeq 17$ ms which is well below the typical decoherence time of the internal levels ($\simeq 10$ minutes \cite{bollinger}).
-Moreover, with the same parameters using the proposal of Ref.~\cite{bloch-phase-shift} for entanglement distribution through superexchange interaction over 100 sites one gets the time scale of $\sim 100$ ms which is slower than our mechanism by at least a factor of 5.
+For comparison, we use the same parameters and take the proposal of Ref.~\cite{bloch-phase-shift}, which uses superexchange interaction to distribute entanglement, that gives the time scale of $\sim 100$ ms for the distance of 100 sites.
+This shows that our mechanism is faster by at least a factor of 5.